gnasseruncc/CD300/README.md

-# Vertebrate Protein BLAST Pipeline
+# CD300 Analyzation Pipeline
+The goal of this project is to analyze CD300s

+## Phase 1: Generate CD300 Verebrate Dataset

 ## Overview
 This pipeline automates the process of downloading, filtering, and analyzing vertebrate protein datasets to identify CD300 protein homologs across species using BLAST.
 Steps 1-4 were adapted from the [SIRP-Seeker-Pypeline](https://github.com/Rittika1/SIRP-Seeker-Pypeline).